| |

 homemade cultured butter on butter paddle.

 Fermented butter is made from cream lightly fermented with live cultures (like from yoghurt).
 This fermentation process gives the butter a slight tangy taste.
+This fermentation process develops a richer, more buttery flavour with a lovely light tang.
+The good bacteria feed on the natural sugars in the cream and turn them into lactic acid, which is what gives cultured butter its signature taste.

 Making cultured butter at home also gives you the bonus of homemade buttermilk!
 This is the liquid left behind after the butter has been formed.
 I actually love drinking it as it is, but it’s also delicious in baking because the acid in it adds tenderness.
 I use it in these white chocolate blueberry muffins.